-Ronda is a small town in Andalusia and it’s a popular spot for tourists, especially because of its super tall bridge.
+Ronda is a small town in Andalusia and it’s a popular spot for tourists, especially because of its super tall bridge that transcends a deep valley.
 I opted to go here as part of a day trip but I have to be honest; the blog posts I found made it sound like there wasn’t much to do in this small town.
 When I got there as part of an organised trip, we were given a good walking tour and a little over an hour to explore.
 That was not nearly enough time.
-The town actually has a large number of things to do, especially for … Continue reading
+The town actually has a large number of … Continue reading

 Tags: andalusia, europe, pueblos blancos, ronda, spain

 A UNESCO World Heritage Site, the Alhambra in Granada is often deemed one of the must-sees of southern Spain.
 It’s an architectural splendor with very well preserved palaces and gardens.
 It’s the most visited monument in Spain and is very well deserving of the title.